khushi-wadhwa07/OCTANET_MAY/README.md

-Task 1: Landing Page
-Creating a landing page of food website.
+Task 1: Creating a landing page of food website.